Nautilus Quick Start Guide

 Copy one or more files from the archive system.

 archive get [-C path ] [-s] file1 [file2 ...]

 For more information on archiving your files, see the Navy DSRC Archive Guide.

-A number of modules are loaded automatically as soon as you log in.
-To see the modules that are currently loaded, run module list.
-To see the entire list of available modules, run module avail.
+Several modules are loaded automatically as soon as you log in.
+To view the currently loaded modules, use module list.
+To see the entire list of available modules, use module avail.
 You can modify the configuration of your environment by loading and unloading modules.
-For complete information on how to do this, see the Modules User Guide.
+For complete information on how to do this, see the Navy DSRC Modules Guide.

 11. Available Software

-A subset of Nautilus's nodes has been set aside for use as part of the Advance Reservation Service (ARS).
+A subset of Nautilus's nodes has been set aside for use as part of the ARS.
 The ARS allows users to reserve a user-designated number of nodes for a specified number of hours starting at a specific date/time.
 This service enables users to execute interactive or other time-critical jobs within the batch system environment.
-The ARS is accessible via most modern web browsers at https://reservation.hpc.mil.
+The ARS is accessible at https://reservation.hpc.mil.
 Authenticated access is required.
-The ARS User Guide is available on HPC Centers.
+For more information on ARS, see the ARS User Guide.